Monotonic Stack Code Template

 and nums2

-, and you need to find the next greater element of each element in nums1
+, and asks you to find the next greater element of each element in nums1

 within nums2